spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

    *  Orange: The Workload has optimization limitations (constrained by settings).
    *  Gray: The rule for the workload has been attached but is out of schedule.

-You can also view workloads status in the [Right Sizing Savings panel](ocean/features/ocean-cluster-right-sizing-tab?id=right-sizing-savings-panel)

 > **Notes**:

 > Red status: The Workload is not optimized.